puppetlabs/bolt/1-installing-bolt/README.md

 # Next steps

-Now you have `bolt` installed you can move on to:
+Now that you have `bolt` installed you can move on to:

 1. [Acquiring nodes](../2-acquiring-nodes)